mengwey/mengwey.github.io/_publications/publication.md

 Zong, Zixiao and **Yang, Mengwei** and Ley, Justin and Butts, Carter T and Markopoulou, Athina, "[Privacy by projection: Federated population density estimation by projecting on random features](https://petsymposium.org/popets/2023/popets-2023-0019.pdf).", in Proceedings of Privacy Enhancing Technologies (PoPETs), 2023(1), Lausanne, Switzerland, July 2023.

-**Yang, Mengwei** and Song, Linqi and Xu, Jie and Li, Congduan and Tan, Guozhen, "[The Tradeoff Between Privacy and Accuracy in Anomaly Detection Using Federated XGBoost](https://arxiv.org/pdf/1907.07157.pdf)", accepted and to appear in IJCAI Workshop: 1st International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality (IJCAI-FL 2019).
+**Yang, Mengwei** and Song, Linqi and Xu, Jie and Li, Congduan and Tan, Guozhen, "[The Tradeoff Between Privacy and Accuracy in Anomaly Detection Using Federated XGBoost](https://arxiv.org/pdf/1907.07157.pdf)", accepted and to appear in IJCAI Workshop: [International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality (IJCAI-FL 2019)](https://federated-learning.org/fl-ijcai-2019/).

 (* means equal contributions)